dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1798 — FREQUENCY RECEIVED BY EDWARD JENNER. <br>
+\>SCAFFOLDING: IMMUNOLOGICAL AWAKENING — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “To guard life is to strengthen the whole scaffolding of mankind.” <br>
+// “The smallest arm can bear the mightiest shield.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1781 — FREQUENCY RECEIVED BY IMMANUEL KANT. <br>
 \>SCAFFOLDING: COGNITIVE MAPPING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>